 of the Earth.

 'Ballerina's Song of the Earth' appears in Tessitura.
 It was first published online in asn issue of Ouroborus Review.
-I wrote of its origins in Reflections. a piece written for an exercise in conjunction with Exeter University.
-Here is what I wrote:
+I wrote of its origins in Reflections. a piece written for an exercise in conjunction with Exeter University:

 'On reflection I decided that given that the poem Ballerina’s Song of the Earth is set on Dartmoor yet the Walkshop with which it is associated took place on the Blackdown hills some explanation is needed!
 It’s more or less the first time I’ve attempted to comment on my own creative writing, preferring to keep creative and academic writing separate and tend to be one of those who feels that one’s own creative impulse is best accepted for what it is.
 In this case, given the initial motive for the walk as providing material for the ongoing symposium at Exeter University and given that others of the group had spent time enhancing their work with such comment, I thought I’d have a go at making some sort of commentary on the thought processes behind the poem.